JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 ### Elixir

-* [Elixir](https://elixir-lang.org) runs on the Erlang VM; Erlang is another older FP not as popular now.
+* [Elixir](https://elixir-lang.org) runs on the Erlang VM; Erlang is another older FP not so popular now.

 ### Scala

 * Scala is a hybrid of Java and ML which runs on the JVM so can link with Java libraries
-* It is easier to do FP in compared to Java since FP was built-in from the start: pattern matching, type inference, etc.
+* It is much easier to do FP in compared to Java since FP was built-in from the start: pattern matching, type inference, etc.

 ### Haskell

 * Haskell is an ML descendant, it shares a lot of the same syntax
 * It is hard-core FP: no direct side effects at all, must use monads for every side-effect (ouch!)
-* It was gaining in popularity but not as much recently, too hard-core for your average programmer
+* It was gaining in popularity but interest has leveled off in the last few years
+   - monads are too hard-core for your average programmer
 * Has some very cool features that OCaml does not have, e.g. type classes for principled operator overloading

 ### Lisp / Scheme / Racket